LuxProvide/QuantumFPGA/docs/oneapi_quantum.md

 $$

-- As you can see in the previous example to apply a gate U with its 4 complex coefficient, we apply $(u_1 u_2)$ to the coefficients corresponding to basis vector with a 0 at position 2 and $(u_3 u_4)$ to the coefficients corresponding to basis vector with a 1 at position 2
+- As you can see in the previous example to apply a gate U with its 4 complex coefficients, we apply $(u_1 u_2)$ to the coefficients corresponding to basis vector with a 0 at position 2 and $(u_3 u_4)$ to the coefficients corresponding to basis vector with a 1 at position 2

 - Knowing this fact, we can divide by two the search and apply the gate coefficient by only searching the 1st, 2nd, kth number where the basis vector has a 0 at the chosen position